-The building that houses Bibliothèque de La Petite-Patrie was built in 1931 to house a theatre, a police station and a fire station.
-Today, the branch shares the space with the Rosemont-La Petite-Patrie maison de la culture (arts centre) and the fire station 47.
+The La Petite-Patrie library building, featuring art deco architecture, was built in 1931.
+It was originally intended to house a theatre, a police station and a fire station.
+Today, the library shares the same address as the Maison de la Culture (arts centre).

-- Please note that it is not possible, at present, to get or renew an Accès Montréal card at a library.
-For further information, click here.
+- Please note that for now, you cannot get or renew an Accès Montréal card at a library.
+For more information,click here.

 - Air conditioning

 - Bike stand

 Visit the French page to see other events at this location.